U.S. Attorneys' Offices contributed to $6.68 billion in Civil & Criminal collections in Fiscal Year 2010

-Seattle - U.S. Attorney Jenny A. Durkan announced that financial collections by the Department of Justice in criminal and civil actions in Fiscal Year (FY) 2010 reached an all-time high due to the efforts of the U.S. Attorneys' offices nationwide.
-The ninety-four U.S. Attorneys' offices nationwide contributed to the collection of $6.68 billion during the government's fiscal year.
-This amount marks the most successful collection year by the U.S. Attorneys' offices.
+U.S. Attorney Jerry E. Martin announced that financial collections by the Department of Justice in criminal and civil actions in Fiscal Year (FY) 2010 reached an all-time high due to the efforts of the U.S. Attorneys’ offices nationwide.
+The ninety-four U.S. Attorneys’ offices nation-wide contributed to the collection of $6.68 billion during the government’s fiscal year.
+This amount is the most successful collection year by the U.S. Attorneys’ offices.

 The U.S. Attorneys’ offices are responsible for enforcing and collecting civil and criminal debts owed to the United States and criminal debts owed to federal crime victims.
 Statistics from the Department of Justice indicate that the total amount collected in criminal actions totaled $2.84 billion in restitution, criminal fines, and felony assessments.
 The law requires defendants to pay restitution to victims of certain federal crimes who have suffered a physical injury or financial loss.
 While restitution is paid directly to the victim, criminal fines and felony assessments are paid to the Department’s Crime Victims’ Fund, which distributes the funds to state victim compensation and victim assistance programs.

 Additionally, the U.S. Attorneys’ offices contributed to the collection of $1.8 billion in asset forfeiture actions in FY 2010.
 Forfeited assets are deposited into either the Department of Justice Assets Forfeiture Fund or the Department of Treasury Forfeiture Fund and are used to restore funds to crime victims and for a variety of law enforcement purposes.